Singapore’s Quiet Robot Revolution

 The 11 specialisations

 Eleven technological streams stacked into one living shelf.
-Glide your cursor down — each one expands to show what children actually build inside it.
+Glide your cursor down — each one expands to show what children build inside.

 Foundations Grade 3–5 · Formal stream Grade 6–12.
 The defining technical literacy of this generation.